See also: Contact Us.

 DIRECTOR OF EDUCATION

 An actor, educator, and artist, Anna is happy to be a part of the exciting arts community in Roanoke.
 A graduate of Elon University in NC with a BFA in Music Theatre, Anna has performed and taught all over the country.
 Favorite credits include The Wizard of Oz National Tour, Peter Pan (Wendy) at RI’s Theatre By the Sea, How to Succeed… (Rosemary) at FL’s Show Palace, Nuptials (Kitty) at NC’s Flat Rock Playhouse, Little Shop… (Audrey) at CO’s Lake Dillon Theatre, White Christmas (Judy) at the Atlanta Lyric Theatre, Annie at GA’s Theatre of the Stars, and last seen on the Mill Mountain Theater stage as Liesl in the “Sound of Music”, a Featured Dancer/Singer in “Swing”, and Amber in “Hairspray”!
 She also proudly directed and choreographed the successful MMT productions of “The Wizard of OZ, Young Performers’ Edition”, “Shel’s World”, and Beauty and the Beast Jr. Anna also works in television, film, and commercials, most recently guest starring on the Lifetime show Devious Maids.
-A Jill of all trades, Anna keeps busy as a photography assistant, production assistant, seamstress and has her own custom rubber stamp carving business, Stamps by Anna.
+A Jill of all trades, Anna keeps busy as a photography assistant, production assistant, seamstress and has her own custom rubber stamp carving business.
 Find out more at annakimmell.com.